rushirajgawande/myzomato-rest-api/README.md

 # myzomato-rest-api
-Created a website with zomato resful api and integrated into my-zomato website
+Created a website with zomato resful api and integrated it through ajax into my-zomato website